Family law is a multifaceted and emotionally charged area of legal practice. One of the most critical and urgent aspects within this field is the…

 The court will also determine what financial support should be provided to a party to enable that party to undertake a course of education or training, which would enable that party to financially establish himself or herself in a business or otherwise to enable that party to obtain an adequate income.

-The court applies a 4-step approach in giving consideration to making orders in regard to the division of the net matrimonial assets of the parties to a relationship after eligibility is considered and approved.
+The court applies a 5-step approach in giving consideration to making orders in regard to the division of the net matrimonial assets of the parties to a relationship after eligibility is considered and approved.

-The 4-step approach involves:
+The 5-step approach involves:

 In determining what is just and equitable, the court will consider whether the proposed orders to be made by the Court require adjustment for a fair and equitable division of the net matrimonial assets of the parties.

-Global Approach to the Property divisionMost matters dealt with in the Family Courts are done on the global approach.
+Most matters dealt with in the Family Courts are done on the global approach.
 This is considered when all the assets and liabilities (including superannuation) are grouped into a single pool and then split according to a Court ruling.

 The court may decide a matter on an asset-by-asset approach when: